Annual Technical Report 2005 on Trademark Information Activities submitted by Estonia (SCIT/ATR/TM/2005/EE)

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information

-Before filing a registration application with the Patent Office, it is possible to submit an enquiry on registered and pending trademarks and to use the database of trademarks via the Internet which includes international registrations of trademarks designating the Republic of Estonia.
+Before filing a registration application with the Patent Office, it is possible to submit an enquiry on registered and pending trademarks and to use the database of trademarks via the Internet which also includes international registrations of trademarks designating the Republic of Estonia.

 WIPO Standard St. 60 is used for bibliographic data coding.